PX4/NuttX/misc/buildroot/configs/README.txt

 	This change probably applies to other architectures as well (?)

 arm920t-defconfig-4.3.3
 	Builds an ARM toolchain using gcc 4.3.3.
 This configuration builds both gcc and g++ for the arm920t (armv4t).
 It is an update to arm920t-defconfig-4.2.4 (see notes above).

+avr-defconfig-4.3.3
+	Builds an AVR toolchain using gcc 4.3.3.
+This configuration builds both gcc and g++ for the AVR (armv4t).
+This toolchain is intended to support the NuttX ATmega128 port.

 cortexm3-defconfig-4.3.3
 	Builds an ARM toolchain for the Cortex-M3 using gcc 4.3.3.